-If you know that you will be unable to arrive at the university on time for your first day, it is very important that you contact Admissions or International Admissions immediately to explain the reasons for your delay and to confirm your expected date of arrival.
+If you know that you will be unable to arrive at the university on time for your first day, it is very important that you contact International Admissions immediately to explain the reasons for your delay and to confirm your expected date of arrival.
 Your course programme director will then be contacted to seek approval for your later date of arrival.

 Tel: 029 2041 5644/6028

 During term time, the U1, U2, and U3/U4 MetRider buses travel hourly to Llandaff from the Cyncoed campus, Roath, Cathays, and the city centre.
 The MetRider buses all stop directly outside the campus.

 The 1/2 circular bus route serves the Llandaff campus every 30 minutes from Fairwater, Heath, Roath, and the city centre.

 You can also travel to the Llandaff campus from Llandaff North, Fairwater, Canton, or the city centre on the 24/25, the 33/33A/33B, or the 60/62, stopping at the Llandaff Black Lion bus stop on Cardiff Road, just 10 minutes walk from the campus.
 See

 Waun-Gron railway station is approx. 20 minutes walk away from the Llandaff campus, and is on the City Line.
 See National Rail Enquiries for train times.

 If you are travelling to the UK by air,